 Looking at hardwood vacuums that can also pick up pet hair?

 If pet hair is a persistent issue at your home, VacuumShop recommends that you go for a pet vacuum.

 On the other hand, you could also go for a hardwood vacuum that has pet tool attachments included to pick up pet hair.

 The space between your floorboards is a good hiding place for allergens such as pet dander, fine dust particles and even pollen.

 If you do not go for a hardwood vacuum with excellent filtration, then all of the allergens it picks up could be re-released in your home environment.

-VacuumShop recommends that you keep an eye out for vacuums that have HEPA filtration, which takes away over 99.95% of all dust particles it comes across.
+VacuumShop recommends that you keep an eye out for vacuums that have HEPA filtration, to protect allergy sufferers.

 Floors are often dusty, and hardwood vacuums are often machine with powerful suction.

 In order to hold all of the dust that is collected, you need to select a vacuum that has sufficient capacity in the dust canister or dust bag.

-Greater the capacity of your vacuum to hold dust, the number of times you have to empty your device falls.
+Greater the capacity of your vacuum to hold dust, the lesser you have to empty your device.

 Frequently Asked Questions (FAQs)

 What is the difference between carpet vacuuming and hardwood vacuuming?

-Compared to a carpet, hard surfaces such as porcelain tiles, laminates and wooden floorboards provide much less friction against vacuum movement,
+Compared to a carpet, hard surfaces provide much less friction against vacuum movement,

-Because of a lack of grip for vacuums to hold onto, vacuums on hardwood floors can push debris around instead of actually sucking them up.
+Because of a lack of grip, hardwood vacuums can push debris around instead of actually sucking them up.

 Dirt that settles in between your floorboards also requires a lot more suction to pick up.

-As vacuum heads are often made of rotating hard bristles, there is a risk that a poor vacuum could scratch up your expensive floorboards.
+As vacuum heads are often made of rotating hard bristles, there is a risk they could scratch up your expensive floorboards.